wix-incubator/erb/bootstrap/wix-bootstrap-testkit/README.md

  - app, required - path to start script relative to project root, ex. './test/app/index.js' or './index.js'.
  - options, optional - testkit, environment variables which you can override - provide either partial/complete replacement for default values:
   - timeout, ms - how long testkit is waiting for app to be ready.
   - env - object that is passed to a child process and is accessible via `process.env`.
-   - PORT, int - port on which app is listening;
-   - MOUNT_POINT, string - mount point of an app;
-   - MANAGEMENT_PORT, int - listen port for management app;
-   - APP_NAME, string - name of the app.
+Defaults to `require('env-support').bootstrap()`.
+Any options passed in will be merged.

 ### BootstrapApp.beforeAndAfter()
 Registers mocha `before` and `after` hooks for starting-up/shutting down bootstrap app.